IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 Therefore, you must consider the right directory before using these playbooks with ACC.

-For example, If your focus is to install 2x SSAs using these playbooks, then you can either use the playbooks in `appliance_deploy_*` directory, or use the right playbook in the `ssa_deploy_ansible` directory.
-The figure below shows the path you can follow to install SSAs using the end-to-end playbooks using the `ssa_deploy_ansible` directory.
+For example, if your focus is to install 2x SSAs using these playbooks, then you can either use the playbooks in `appliance_deploy_*` directory, or use the right playbook in the `ssa_deploy_ansible` directory.

+### Ansible Workflow Diagram for ACC/SSA Deployment

+The figure below outlines the available paths for installing ACC/SSA appliances using the playbooks mentioned in the directories listed above:

 ![SSA Install Process](images/ssa_install.png)